process-project/iee/README.md

 the review process is finished.

-When the merge request owner is notified that the review is finished (`reviewed` flag set) he should fix/respond to all the remarks and decide whether the merge request should be merged or reviewed again (by setting the `ready for review` label again).
+When the merge request owner is notified that the review is finished (`reviewed` flag set) (s)he should fix/respond to all the remarks and decide whether the merge request should be merged or reviewed again (by setting the `ready for review` label again).